-On Wednesday last week Indonesia’s estimated 187 million voters went to the polls to choose a new president in an election which promises to be a crucial turning point for Indonesia’s young democracy.
+On Wednesday last week, Indonesia’s estimated 187 million voters went to the polls to choose a new president in an election that promises to be a crucial turning point for the country’s young democracy.

-Amidst the confusion which followed, and with Jokowi’s supporters already dancing in the streets, outgoing president Susilo Bambang Yudhoyono took to his Twitter account to try and ease the deadlock.
+Amid the confusion that followed, and with Jokowi’s supporters already dancing in the streets, outgoing president Susilo Bambang Yudhoyono took to his Twitter account to try and ease the deadlock.
 He asked both sides to “restrain themselves” and abstain from any public celebration of the results until an official verdict has been announced by the General Elections Commission (KPU) later this month.

 Events since last Wednesday have been strange to say the least.
 Both Jokowi and Prabowo have been urging Indonesians to respect the integrity of the KPU’s vote count and be patient in the run-up to the official verdict, yet simultaneously expressing their certainty that they have already secured victory as evidenced by a number of favourable quick counts.

-The intractability of the stalemate has rightfully led to much greater scrutiny of the quick count agencies, not least by journalists and academics but also by national survey watchdog the Indonesian Association for Public Opinion – also known as Persepi.
-This enterprise in fact checking has turned out to be a major embarrassment for Prabowo, as each of the agencies who called the quick count in his favour have seen their results widely dismissed on the basis of candidate bias and historical polling inaccuracies.
+The intractability of the stalemate has rightfully led to much greater scrutiny of the quick count agencies, not least by journalists and academics but also by national survey watchdog, the Indonesian Association for Public Opinion, also known as Persepi.
+This enterprise in fact checking has turned out to be a major embarrassment for Prabowo, as each of the agencies which called the quick count in his favour have seen their results widely dismissed on the basis of candidate bias and historical polling inaccuracies.

-In contrast, each of the seven pollsters who called the election in Jokowi’s favour (and are members of Persepi), have had their data audited and their results declared valid.
-The other pro-Joko polling agency which is not a member of Persepi – state broadcaster Radio of the Indonesian Republic (RRI) – has not been audited but at least holds the mantle of having produced the most accurate quick count of the legislative elections earlier this year, despite being a “relative newcomer to the business”.
+In contrast, each of the seven pollsters that called the election in Jokowi’s favour (and are members of Persepi), have had their data audited and their results declared valid.
+The other pro-Joko polling agency which is not a member of Persepi—state broadcaster Radio of the Indonesian Republic (RRI)—has not yet been audited, but at least holds the mantle of having produced the most accurate quick count of the legislative elections earlier this year, despite being a “relative newcomer to the business.”